Outbound Sales Prospecting for Small B2B Teams: How to Find and Qualify the Right Prospects in 2026

 Outbound Sales vs Inbound Sales: When Should You Choose Outbound?

 Outbound sales is seller-initiated: your team identifies and contacts potential buyers directly.
 Inbound sales is buyer-initiated: prospects come to you through content, search, or referrals.
-Both approaches produce pipeline, but they operate on different timelines and suit different situations.
+Both fill a pipeline.
+The gap is in how long you wait, which the table below sets out.

 Dimension Outbound Sales Inbound Sales